yumnaimam/Skin-Check-Bot/README.md

 ---

 Built by **Yumna Imam**, Information Security student at the University of South Florida and aspiring Security Engineer with a passion for healthcare innovation and AI.
+This project was created during a healthcare-focused hackathon.
+Additional contributions: Jana Hassan, Ally Paloma, Sabria Alam.